 The best way to cut back your wildflowers is to mow them once a year.
 Always use the highest setting on your lawnmower to preserve as much of the plant as possible.

 Alternatively, you can cut your wildflowers back using sharp shears.
 Cut the plants down to about six inches above the ground if you’re using shears.
 Ensure your tools are clean and sharp to minimize the risk of diseases or pests.

 Cut back wildflowers in the early spring to provide maximum benefits for wildlife.
-If you want a neater wildflower patch, cut back your wildflowers in the fall.
+Cut back your wildflowers in the fall if you want a neater wildflower patch.
 Wait until your wildflowers have self-seeded before cutting them back.